PowerAuth Networking SDK for Apple platforms

 Custom Errors

-WPNErrorReason is a struct that can be created by other libraries so the list above is not a final list of all possible errors.
-Such errors (in libraries developed by Wultra) will be presented in the dedicated documentation (for example Mobile Token SDK library).
+WPNErrorReason is a struct that can also be created by other libraries, so the list above is not exhaustive.
+Such errors (in libraries developed by Wultra) are documented in their respective documentation, for example in the Mobile Token SDK documentation.

 Language Configuration

-Before using any methods from this SDK that call the backend, a proper language should be set.
-A properly translated content is served based on this configuration.
-The property that stores language settings does not persist.
-You need to set acceptLanguage every time that the application boots.
+Before using any SDK methods that call the backend, you should set the proper language.
+Properly translated content is served based on this configuration.
+This setting does not persist, so you need to set acceptLanguage every time the application starts.

-Note: Content language capabilities are limited by the implementation of the server - it must support the provided language.
+Note: Content-language capabilities are limited by the server implementation - the server must support the provided language.

 Format

 The default value is always en.
-With other languages, we use values compliant with standard RFC Accept-Language.
+For other languages, use values compliant with the standard RFC Accept-Language.

 Logging